 Tip: Utilise your hands as much as possible to help pull yourself up using the trees.

-After nothing but dense rainforest all the way up, you’ll now begin to see a glimmer of hope beyond the foliage at the panoramic views waiting for you.
+Then after nothing but dense rainforest all the way up, you’ll now begin to see a glimmer of hope beyond the foliage at the panoramic views waiting for you.

 Eventually you’ll begin to spur downwards, which feels annoying because you’ve spent so much energy getting up.
 Then just before the Western Summit camp you’ll reach a set of rocks that you’ll need to hop over.
 It’s not hard, but you’ll be knackered.